sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/performance-dashboard/index.md

 2. Change the default user and password for Grafana.
 3. Change the default [user and password for Graphite](https://hub.docker.com/r/sitespeedio/graphite/).
 4. Make sure you have [configured storage-aggregation.conf](https://raw.githubusercontent.com/sitespeedio/sitespeed.io/master/docker/graphite/conf/storage-aggregation.conf) in Graphite to fit your needs.
-5. Configure your [storage-schemas.conf](https://raw.githubusercontent.com/sitespeedio/sitespeed.io/master/docker/graphite/conf/storage-schemas.conf) hoe long you wanna store your metrics.
+5. Configure your [storage-schemas.conf](https://raw.githubusercontent.com/sitespeedio/sitespeed.io/master/docker/graphite/conf/storage-schemas.conf) how long you wanna store your metrics.
 6. *MAX_CREATES_PER_MINUTE* is usually quite low in [carbon.conf](https://raw.githubusercontent.com/sitespeedio/sitespeed.io/master/docker/graphite/conf/carbon.conf).
 That means you will not get all the metrics created for the first run, so you can increase it.
 7. Map the Graphite volume to a physical directory outside of Docker to have better control (both Whisper and [graphite.db](https://github.com/sitespeedio/sitespeed.io/blob/master/docker/graphite/graphite.db))
 8. Remove the sitespeedio/grafana-bootstrap from the Docker compose file, you only need that for the first run.